 To access other formats such as DWG files or Esri Enterprise geodatabases, 1 Integrate uses functionality from Safe Software's FME.
-To use this capability, you must have FME Desktop installed on the server or on a local file system location available to the server, with an FME desktop license available for use.
+To use this capability, you must have FME Desktop installed and available to 1Integrate, with an FME Desktop license available for use.